Daniel-Benson-Poe/Daniel-Benson-Poe.github.io/_posts/2020-03-08-global-happiness.md

 ## Ten Unhappiest Countries by Year

-According to the data, the five unhappiest countriest by year were:
+According to the data, the ten unhappiest countriest by year were:

 ![table10.png]({{site.baseurl}}/img/table10.png)